Samwakelam/contentful-test/README.md

 #### Management API

-- If you want to programmatically create or update content items, use the Content Management API.
+- If you want to programmatically create or update content items, use the [Contentful Management API](https://github.com/contentful/contentful-management.js/tree/legacy).
 - A read-write api to create custom editing experiences (this is what Content Platform are using).
 - It will retrieve all items; localised and unpublished.